 Daylight was a distant second as South African Zander Lombard stormed his way back onto the 2026 DP World Tour, winning the Q-School six-round final by 13 strokes at Spain’s famed Infinitum Resort at Tarragona,

-The 30-year-old Lombard, who fell short last month is securing 2026 DP World Tour membership, bit the bullet and headed to the Q-School and now after rounds of 64, 69, 67, 64, 64 and a stunning closing 63 for a whopping 37-under tally he’s won back his Tour card in the most brilliant manner.
+Lombard accepted the challenge earlier this month of finishing T10th at the Q-School Second stage and a good enough effort to tee-up last Friday in the Final Stage and now after truly remarkable rounds of 64, 69, 67, 64, 64 and a stunning closing 63 for a whopping 37-under tally he’s won back his Tour card in a most brilliant and unimaginable manner.

-Lombar’s final round including nine birdies, capped by birdieing his first two holes for a third day running but also three in succession from the 16th holes.
+Lombard’s final round including nine birdies, capped by birdieing his first two holes for a third day running ahead also of three in succession from the 16th holes.
 His only blemish being a bogey at the 15th.

 Over the course of the 108 holes Lombard recorded two eagles, 43 birdies and 10 bogeys.